elocowan/lowerpower-hugo/content/posts/2023-02-22-setting-up-hugo.md

 So there are privacy settings related to disabling tracking by other websites like disqus, googleAnalytics, instagram, etc.

-Then, with those security and privacy STUFF out of the way, What is Hugo?
+Then, with that security and privacy STUFF out of the way...

+## What is Hugo?

 "Hugo is a static site generator.
 Unlike systems that dynamically build a page with each vistor request, Hugo builds pages when you create or update your content.